ronakupadhyaya/Horizons-week-01/day3/dinosaur.md

 ## 1. Jurassic Park

-First off, you're going to be creating the `Dinosaur` object!
+**Tasks**

+1. Create an object that draws itself on the canvas using CanvasWrapper
+1. Create a `jump` method on the Object that will make it 'jump' (set the position up) and then bring it back down
+1. Create a function that updates and draws the game objects
+1. At the end of this, you should have a game that draws your dinosaur at a certain position and responds to keyboard presses by jumping, and a simple event loop to update the object and draw it onscreen.

 Up until now, you've been implementing things we've designed for you.
 However, now you have the freedom to make your own design choices.
 What kind of properties should our `Dinosaur` object have?
 Methods?
 Here are things we know for sure:

 + We want to track the `position` of the `Dinosaur`, so that we can draw it and determine if an obstacle has hit it
 + We want to write a `jump` mechanism so that the `Dinosaur` position changes vertically when that function is called